weka/snaptool/README.md

                     - day: defaults to 1, first day of the month
                     - if day > last day of a month (example: day is 31 and the month is April), then the snap is taken on the last day of the month
-                    - list of months can be 3 character mon abbreviations, or full month names.
-For eample:
+                    - list of months can be 3 character month abbreviations, or full month names.
+For example:
                         "Jan,Jul"
                         "January,April,Aug,Oct"